 On September 4, 2018, the Company entered into a development, license and supply agreement with OS Therapies ("OST") for the use of ADXS31-164, also known as ADXS-HER2, for evaluation in the treatment of osteosarcoma in humans.
 Under the terms of the license agreement, as amended, OST will be responsible for the conduct and funding of a clinical study evaluating ADXS-HER2 in recurrent, completely resected osteosarcoma.
 Under the most recent amendment to the licensing agreement, OST agreed to pay Advaxis \$25,000 per month ("Monthly Payment") starting on April 30, 2020 until it achieved its funding milestone of \$2,337,500.
 Upon receipt of the first Monthly Payment, Advaxis initiated the transfer of the intellectual property and licensing rights of ADXS31-164, which were licensed pursuant to the Penn Agreement, back to the University of Pennsylvania.
-Contemporaneously, OST will enter negotiations with the University of Pennsylvania to establish a licensing agreement for ADXS31-164 to OST for clinical and commercial development of the ADXS31-164 technology.
+Contemporaneously, OST entered into negotiations with the University of Pennsylvania to establish a licensing agreement for ADXS31-164 to OST for clinical and commercial development of the ADXS31-164 technology.

-In December 2020 and January 2021, the Company received an aggregate of \$1,615,000 from OS Therapies upon achievement of the funding milestone set forth in the license agreement.
-The Company therefore transferred and OST took full ownership of, the IND application for ADXS31-164 in its entirety along with agreements and promises contained therein, as well as all obligations associated with this IND or any HER2 product/program development.
+In December 2020 and January 2021, the Company received an aggregate of \$1,615,000 from OS Therapies upon achievement of the funding milestone set forth in the license agreement, and recorded \$1,615,000 in revenue.
+The Company therefore transferred and OST took full ownership of the IND application for ADXS31-164 in its entirety along with agreements and promises contained therein, as well as all obligations associated with this IND or any HER2 product/program development.

-On April 26, 2021, the Company achieved the second milestone set forth in the license agreement for evaluation in the treatment of osteosarcoma in humans.
-The Company has a receivable due from OS Therapies of \$1.375 million at April 30, 2021.
+On April 26, 2021, the Company achieved the second milestone set forth in the license agreement for evaluation in the treatment of osteosarcoma in humans and recorded \$1,375,000 in revenue.
+The Company received the amount due from OS Therapies of \$1,375,000 in May 2021.